 iBeacon is obviously native to devices running on Apple’s iOS and so it runs more smoothly and has slightly faster response times but it also supports Android devices, meaning that applications installed on Android phones will interact normally with iBeacon signals.

 The Eddystone Lighthouse, just off the southwest coast of England, has been guiding ships to safety with its signal for centuries.
 Google thought this was the perfect concept to illustrate the role of beacons to a wider audience and borrowed the lighthouse’s name for the beacon communication protocol it introduced in 2015.
-With Eddystone, Google supplied an open-source protocol for developers of beacon apps working in the new world of proximity technology that Apple created two years before.
+When talking about Eddystone beacon, Google supplied an open-source protocol for developers of beacon apps working in the new world of proximity technology that Apple created two years before.

 Eddystone brought a twist to beacon signals by making it possible to get more information in them through the use of three “packets”, spaces for additional pieces of information that can be used in various ways.
 The first of the three serves the same purpose as the information contained in the iBeacon signal as explained above, with codes used to identify who beacons belong to and where they’re being used.